threefoldfoundation/tft-stellar/specs/tfta_to_tft/tfta_to_tft.md

 ### Trade Cancellation

 A user can choose to cancel the outstanding trade, the remaining amount will be transferred back to the address it originates from, this address should be shown to the user after which a proceed/cancel option should be shown.
+When the `distribution_ongoing` flag is set, no cancellations can be made for the open trade.

+## Selling bot

+The selling bot places it's orders in TFT on the Stellar DEX.
+It receives XLM In return.

-### Distribution
+## Distribution

 The `distribution_ongoing` flag is set for all open trades.
 When this flag is set, no modifications or cancellations can be made for open trades.

+Users by default get TFT back but technically they can choose to receive another stellar based asset.
+[Stellar Path Payments](https://medium.com/stellar-community/understanding-stellar-path-payments-5eefe55b071b) with strict send is used to send the assets.

+**Open question:**When sending TFT, do we allow to buy from the selling bot?
+If not, what happens to the received XLM?